Benji-Collins/RedditSubmissionRemover/README.md

 ---

 ## Limitations
 Obviously this only works on your own account.
 There also seems to be a limit of 100 submission for each time the script is run, despite `limit=None` being set.
 Not sure what's happening there.
+I would recommend not using the tool for a large number of comments/posts until this issue is fixed.